Want to learn how to catch mackerel? There's no better time. That's because it’s coming up to mackerel fishing time on many coastlines.

 When mackerel are really in abundance you can even catch them on a bare hook!

-Mackerel fishing tips: what tackle do I need for shore mackerel fishing?
+How to catch mackerel: what tackle do I need for shore fishing?

 Although extreme casting isn’t always essential at Chesil Beach, occasionally they’ll be just out of range of an easy lob with a medium-size reel.